Wobbly start for US stocks; Pepsi cuts its profit target

+Trader Sal Suarino works on the floor of the New York Stock Exchange, Tuesday, Oct.
+2, 2018.
+Stocks are opening mostly mixed on Wall Street as losses for consumer-focused companies offset gains elsewhere in the market.
+(AP Photo/Richard Drew)

-U.S. stocks are mixed Tuesday morning as internet companies and retailers slip.
+U.S. stocks are mostly lower Tuesday morning as internet companies and retailers slip.
 Stitch Fix, an online clothing company, plunged after its revenue and user totals fell short of analyst forecasts, and Pepsi is falling after it said the strong dollar will hurt its results.
 Mining companies are rising as the prices of gold and other metals increase.

 Continue Reading Below